When Life Feels on Repeat

 But this is where it gets important—we’re not meant to figure this out alone.
 Becoming a student doesn’t mean relying on our own wisdom or endlessly analyzing ourselves.
 It means choosing the right guide.

 God knows us better than anyone else.
 He loves us more deeply than anyone else.
 He sees what’s coming around the corner when we can’t.
-But learning to recognize His guidance doesn’t happen accidentally.
-It requires time, attention, and familiarity with His Word.
+And He's not withholding the answers — He's waiting for us to sit still long enough to receive them.

 Coloring Choices That Reinforce the Message